kanzitelli/rn-navio/README.md

 </details>

-Advanced example with all available props can be found @ [expo-starter](https://github.com/kanzitelli/expo-starter/blob/master/src/navio.tsx)
+Advanced example with all available props can be found at [expo-starter](https://github.com/kanzitelli/expo-starter/blob/master/src/navio.tsx)

 ## Layout